sunilkumarg-techbrain/seleniumUpdatedArchitecture/README.md

 # SeleniumUpdatedArchitecture using testng
-Google Search Module Test Suite download the project and run mvn clean install usign eclipse or in command line or double click mvn-local.bat file for execution in local and generation of allure report double click mvn-remote.bat file for execution in grid and generation of allure report
+Google Search Module Test Suite download the project and run mvn clean install using eclipse or in command line or double click mvn-local.bat file for execution in local and generation of allure report double click mvn-remote.bat file for execution in grid and generation of allure report